wpscanteam/wpscan/README.md

 Any Contributions assume the Contributor grants the WPScan Team the unlimited, non-exclusive right to reuse, modify and relicense the Contributor's content.

-### 7. Support
+### 7. Supportupdates or maintenance.
+Support, updates, and maintenance

-WPScan is provided under an AS-IS basis and without any support, updates or maintenance.
+WPScan is provided under an AS-IS basis and without any support, updates, or maintenance.
 Support, updates and maintenance may be given according to the sole discretion of the WPScan Team.

 ### 8. Disclaimer of Warranty